“Can food help my symptoms?”

 Green Leafy Vegetables

 If you can eat these raw it is better as no nutrients are lost during the cooking process.
-But be cautious if you have digestive issues or hypothyroidism as raw cruciferous vegetables can supress your thyroid function.
-Cooked green leafy vegetables will still give you huge benefits
+But be cautious if you have digestive issues or hypothyroidism as raw cruciferous vegetables can suppress your thyroid function.
+Cooked green leafy vegetables will still give you huge benefits.

 Oily fish (Salmon, Mackerel, Sardines, Trout etc.)